reCursiv3/Decalorify/README.md

 # Decalorify
-An Android App to track Calorie Intake
+An android mobile application to track user's daily calorie intake<br>
+Feel free to use it as you wish